Dre Campbell Farm

 5. Vinegar

-Vinegar is one of the best home remedies for making a pest control spray.
-Because of its acidic nature, it is used as a natural pesticide to kill many harmful insects.
+Vinegar is a common ingredient in homemade pest control sprays.
+Due to its acidic nature, it is utilized as a natural pesticide to help control various harmful insects.

-To create a caterpillar killer spray that will not harm your plants, combine 2 tablespoons of raw vinegar with 4 liters of water.
+To make a homemade vinegar spray to deter caterpillars, combine 2 tablespoons of raw vinegar with 4 liters of water.
 Shake well and spray the pests.

 6. Neem Oil

-To use neem oil to keep away caterpillars, combine 1 teaspoon of mild liquid soap, 2 teaspoons of neem oil, and 1 quart of water.
-Shake well and spray plants and visible pests.
+To use neem oil to keep away caterpillars, combine two teaspoons of neem oil, one teaspoon of mild liquid soap, and one quart of water.
+Shake well and spray the plants and visible pests.

 7. Chili Pepper

-You can also use fresh chili peppers or chili pepper powder to make a spray that works against caterpillars.
+You can also use fresh chili peppers to make a spray for deterring caterpillars.

-Next, add a quart of water and boil.
-Once cooled, strain and add a few drops of mild liquid soap before spraying.
+Once cooled, strain and add a few drops of mild liquid soap.

 8. Citrus